-• If line 12 is \$2,500 or more and line 12 on the prior quarterly return was \$2,500 or more, or if you incurred a \$100,000 next-day deposit obligation during the current quarter.
+If line 12 is \$2,500 or more and line 12 on the prior quarterly return was \$2,500 or more, or if you incurred a \$100,000 next-day deposit obligation during the current quarter.
 You must make required deposits according to your deposit schedule.
-See Notice 2020-22 for information about the reduction of certain deposits.
-The amount shown on line 12 must equal the "Total liability for quarter" shown on line 16 or the "Total liability for the guarter" shown on Schedule B (Form 941).
-For more information, see the line 16 instructions. later.
+See Notice 2020-22 and Notice 2021-24 for information on reducing deposits for certain credits.
+The amount shown on line 12 must equal the "Total liability for quarter" shown on line 16 or the "Total liability for the quarter" shown on Schedule B (Form 941).
+For more information, see the line 16 instructions, later.

-For more information and rules about federal tax deposits, see Depositing Your Taxes, earlier, and section 11 of Pub.
+For more information and rules about federal tax deposits. see Depositing Your Taxes, earlier, and section 11 of Pub.
 15.

 If you're a semiweekly schedule depositor, you must complete Schedule B (Form 941).
-If you fail to CAUTION complete and submit Schedule B (Form 941), the

-IRS may assert deposit penalties based on available information.
+If you fail to CAUTION complete and submit Schedule B (Form 941), the IRS may assess deposit penalties based on available information.